voidvoxel/gc/README.md

 Each of these roots is a starting point for [depth-first recursive marking](#depth-first-recursive-marking).

-`gc` subsequently detects all roots in the stack (starting from the bottom-of-stack pointer `stack_bp` that is passed to `vgc_start()`) and the registers (by [dumping them on the stack](#dumping-registers-on-the-stack) prior to the mark phase) and uses these as starting points for marking as well.
+`vgc` subsequently detects all roots in the stack (starting from the bottom-of-stack pointer `stack_bp` that is passed to `vgc_start()`) and the registers (by [dumping them on the stack](#dumping-registers-on-the-stack) prior to the mark phase) and uses these as starting points for marking as well.